IMPROVING CHILDREN’S LIVES

 Our History

 The organization’s first Executive Director was Joanie Protzel.
-In 2014, Suzanne Carney assumed the position of Executive Director to support the organization’s transition toward a sustainable vision.
+In 2014, Suzanne Sirko-Carney assumed the position of Executive Director to support the organization’s transition toward a sustainable vision.
 In 2015, Carney’s Kids Foundation recruited Kris Parsons to serve as its third Executive Director.
 Under Parsons’ leadership the organization established key processes, policies, and strategies to help the organization attain financial stability.
 Mel Weith joined the Board in 2015 and served as the Executive Director’s position from 2017 to 2021.
-During this time, the Board expanded from helping just five local charities to over thirty, with awards totaling over $110,000 per year.
-In 2022, Board Member Bridget Nations was elected as Executive Director, and the Foundation continues to grow.
+In 2022, Board Member Bridget Nations was elected as Executive Director and held that position until 2025.
+And in early 2026, board secretary Michelle McClard was elected as the Foundation’s sixth Executive Director.

 • CarneyVal – This late-Winter event replaced former annual fundraiser, Spooktacular.
 With increased attendance, sponsorship, and auction items, CarneyVal became Carney’s Kids most successful fundraiser to-date.